-Valentine’s Day pajamas, made with your Cricut Explore or Cricut Maker, are a fun way to celebrate the holiday with your kids!
+Valentine’s Day pajamas, made with your Cricut, are a fun way to celebrate the holiday with your kids!
 Get the files to make these fun Valentine’s Day PJs, plus tips and tricks for using Cricut iron on.

 Looking for a way to celebrate Valentine’s Day with your kiddos?
 Today I’m sharing how to make easy pajamas with your Cricut!
 This is a great DIY Valentine’s Day idea for moms and dads—it also makes a great Valentine’s Day gift for any kids in your life!

-Customize these Valentine’s Day pajamas as much as you want!
+Customize these girls and boys Valentine’s Day pajamas as much as you want!
 I’ve shared some customization ideas at the end of this post to get you thinking.
 Let’s get crafting!

 Valentine’s Day Pajamas – Supplies & Tools

-- Cricut Explore or Cricut Maker with the Fine Point Blade
+- Cricut Explore or other cutting machine with the Fine Point Blade

 - Blue LightGrip mat or green StandardGrip mat